bengal865/variables-mc2-solution/directions.md

 - Show me what you know how to do (even if it's not the entire project)
 - Always give me your best effort
-- Add a comment block to the top of your script
+- Add a comment block to the top of your script, like so:

 ```python
 # Abraham Lincoln